How ConsumerAffairs uses cookies

 How to find a gold dealer

 The most common complaints from our reviewers about gold dealers and buying gold online are hidden fees and delayed shipment times.
-Dealers will often charge a premium over the spot price, so know what the current gold market value is to determine how much your dealer is charging for the spot price.
+Dealers often charge a premium over the spot price, so know the current gold market value to determine how much your dealer is charging above spot.
 Always request a receipt for your transaction and ensure that the gold’s purity, weight and serial numbers are marked on it.

 Simplify your search